 Please note: This post may contain affiliate links, which means I may receive a small commission when you make a purchase using these links.
 It does not affect your price but it helps support my work.
 Thank you!
 Please read the full Disclosure Statement

 When you think about fall what do you think of?
-Most people say Pumpkin Spice everything, jumping in piles of leaves, sweaters, boots, bonfires and football but that’s not what fall is all about.
+Most people say Pumpkin Spice everything, jumping in piles of leaves, sweaters, boots, bonfires, and football but that’s not what fall is all about.

-Autumn Equinox is the official first day of Autumn or Fall which ever you prefer to call it, originally it was called Mabon.
+Autumn Equinox is the official first day of Autumn or Fall whichever you prefer to call it, originally it was called Mabon.
 Mabon is the traditional celebration of the harvest.
 It’s a time to celebrate the abundance that has been given to us from the earth to sustain us through the winter.
 It has been celebrated for centuries this day is the signal of nights becoming longer and days shorter.
-Today the day and night are the same length.
+Today the day and night are the same lengths.
 Reminding us to give thanks for the darkness because without darkness there can be no light.
 On this day the fields have been almost picked bare and stored away for winter.
 We give thanks to the land and the goddess for providing us with the food to survive the cold dark months ahead.
 This is a time to bond with family and enjoy the beauty of the world around us like the leaves changing and falling from the trees dying so they may be reborn in the spring.

 Check out this traditional Mabon family activity making corn husk dolls.

 It's a time to celebrate the abundance that has been given to us from the earth to sustain us through the winter.Click To Tweet